worldcoin/world-id-starter/README.md

 # World ID Starter Kit (Smart Contracts)

 **Easiest** way to get started with World ID **on-chain**.
-This repository contains the bare minimum requirements to build apps with [World ID](https://id.worlcoin.org), allowing you to easily add sybil-resistance and uniqueness features to your dApp.
+This repository contains the minimum requirements to build web3 dApps with [World ID](#-about-world-id), allowing you to easily add sybil-resistance and uniqueness features to your dApp.

 This repository contains the smart contract code, and is built with the [Foundry](https://getfoundry.sh) toolkit.
 We also have a Hardhat version in the [world-id-starter-hardhat](https://github.com/worldcoin/world-id-starter-hardhat) repository.

-## 🗝 How to use
+## 🏃 Getting started

 Start with the `verifyAndExecute` function on the [`Contract.sol`](src/Contract.sol) file, which contains the basic World ID verification logic.
 You can rename this function as you choose (for example, we use `claim` on our airdrop example).